merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 </details>

-Once you are finished, you can visualize the pathwise completeness matrix again like this (adding the module organization with the `-t` parameter):
+Once you are finished with the code in the dropdown box, you can visualize the pathwise completeness matrix again like this (adding the module organization with the `-t` parameter):
 ```bash
 anvi-interactive -d tricho_metabolism-module_pathwise_completeness-MATRIX.txt \
                   -p metabolism_profile.db \